zebracherry/Rustrecon/README.md

 Built in Rust for speed.
 Replaces AutoRecon with smarter target detection, a clean HTML report, and full OSCP module coverage.

+RustRecon is a fast, async network reconnaissance framework built in Rust, designed for OSCP exam prep and penetration testing labs.
+Unlike traditional recon tools that run the same scans against every target, RustRecon first fingerprints the target — detecting whether it's a Linux box, a Windows standalone machine, or an Active Directory domain controller — then runs only the tools and checks that are relevant.

+Built to replace AutoRecon with smarter target classification, live progress indicators, and a clean HTML report sorted by severity.
+Every scan produces a full output directory with raw tool results, an extracted findings list, auto-generated manual command suggestions, and a dark-themed HTML report you can open in a browser immediately.

+Covers the full OSCP attack surface: port scanning via rustscan and nmap, web enumeration with feroxbuster/nikto/whatweb, SMB with enum4linux-ng and CrackMapExec, Active Directory with Kerbrute/BloodHound/Impacket, network services including DNS zone transfer, SNMP, NFS, Redis, and post-discovery with searchsploit version matching and automatic credential/hash extraction from all output.

+No auto-exploitation.
+Stays within OSCP exam rules.

+For authorised testing only.

 ---

 ## Quick start